BeltStack

 Best Payroll Software for Auto Repair Shops (2026)

-Compare payroll software for auto repair shops and mechanics managing W-2 technicians and service staff plus 1099 subcontractors.
+Compare payroll software for auto repair shops, dealerships, and mechanical teams: W-2 technicians and service writers, flat-rate pay, 1099 sublet partners, and QuickBooks labor on repair orders.

 Auto repair shops need payroll that handles W-2 technicians and service writers, 1099 subcontractors when you sublet work, and labor cost that ties to jobs or repair orders when you use QuickBooks.
 Our picks work for small and growing shops—from single-bay operations to multi-location stores—whether you want an all-in-one platform or simple flat-rate payroll that syncs with your books.